 - 1 cup of uncooked rice serves 2 to 3 people.

-- Rinsing rice is the first line of defense against gummy grains as it washes away loose, powdery starch that can stick to the grains as it cooks.
-Always use a fine-mesh strainer to rinse rice under cool running water till water runs clear— no matter the cooking method.
+- Rinsing is the first line of defense against gummy grains as it washes away loose, powdery starch that can stick to the grains as it cooks.
+Always use a fine-mesh strainer to rinse under cool running water till water runs clear— no matter the cooking method.

 - Although water is not your only liquid option, it is the most common.
 A variety of stock/broth- such as chicken, vegetable, mushroom, etc.; can really take the flavor of your dish to a whole new level.

-- It’s tempting to serve rice just off the fire without allowing it to rest, but then you’d find the top layer drier and fluffier than the bottom, which can be very moist and fragile.
-Allowing the rice to sit undisturbed with the lid on for a minimum of 5-10 minutes (or as long as 30 minutes) allows the moisture to redistribute.
+- It’s tempting to serve just off the fire without allowing it to rest, but then you’d find the top layer drier and fluffier than the bottom, which can be very moist and fragile.
+Allowing it to sit undisturbed with the lid on for a minimum of 5-10 minutes (or as long as 30 minutes) allows the moisture to redistribute.
 The grains retain their integrity and come out light and fluffy resulting in a more uniform texture.

-The 3 Rice Cooking Methods
+The 3 Cooking Methods

 The Pasta Method

-Rinse rice over cold running water until water runs clear.
+Rinse over cold running water until water runs clear.
 Add 3 cups cold water and 1 cup short/long grain brown rice to a 2-quart sauce pot.
 Season with a generous amount of salt, about a tablespoon.
 Bring to a boil, reduce to a simmer and cook for 25-30 minutes.
 After the 25-minute mark, fish out a grain or two every so often and take a taste to test for doneness.

 The Pilaf Method

 The phrase “pilaf” is referenced to a way of cooking rice that is first sautéed/toasted in oil followed with a simmer and steam method.
-Toasting keeps the grains separate which creates a fluffy texture and lends the rice a highly preferred nutty and fragrant flavor.
+Toasting keeps the grains separate which creates a fluffy texture and lends it a highly preferred nutty and fragrant flavor.
 Basmati and jasmine rice are almost always made in pilaf-style.
 The pilaf method is most often cooked incorporating sautéed vegetables; think Spanish rice.

 Heat a 3- quart sauté pan on medium heat, add a tablespoon of olive oil, and heat.

-Add 1 cup white Jasmine or basmati rice, and sauté rice till fragrant and pearly white, about 5-7 minutes.
+Add 1 cup white jasmine or basmati rice, and sauté rice till fragrant and pearly white, about 5-7 minutes.